VAGAScom/deadly_serious/README.md

 2. Cheap parallelism and distributed computation:
   * Each component runs as a separated process.
 The OS is in charge here (and it does an amazing work running things in parallel).
   * As any shell command can be used as a component, you can use a simple [ncat](http://nmap.org/ncat) (or something similar) to distribute jobs between different boxes.
-  * It's really easy to avoid deadlocks and race conditions with the FBP paradigm.
+  * It's really easy to avoid deadlocks and race conditions.
+Actually, they are only possible if you use it in a very unusual manner.
 3. Low memory footprint
   * As each component usually process things as they appear in the pipe, it's easy to crush tons of data with very low memory.
 Notable exceptions as components that needs to accumulate things to process, like "sort".
 4. Very easy to reason about (personal opinion):
   * Of course, this is not a merit of this gem, but of Flow Based Programming in general.
-I dare do say (oh, blasphemy!) that Object Oriented and Functional programming paradigms are good ONLY for tiny systems.
+I dare do say (oh, blasphemy!) that Object Oriented and Functional programming paradigms are good ONLY for tiny systems (a single component).
 They make a huge mess on big ones (#prontofalei).

 ## Installation